Stacer-Varien/Jeanne-Bot/Privacy_policy.md

 ## Removal of Data

-Users are free to request a removal of data via joining the [support server](https://discord.gg/Vfa796yvNq) and contacting the bot developer with valid reasons.
+Users are free to request a removal of data via joining the [support server](https://discord.gg/Vfa796yvNq) or email to zane544yt@protonmail.com contacting the bot developer with valid reasons.

 ## Questions